Potassium fluoride: Applications in organic chemistry

+Potassium fluoride on alumina (KF/Al2O3) is a base used in organic synthesis.
+It was originally introduced in 1979 by Ando et al. for inducing alkylation reactions.

 Safety considerations

 Like other sources of the fluoride ion, F−, KF is poisonous, although lethal doses approach gram levels for humans.
 It is harmful by inhalation and ingestion.
 It is highly corrosive, and skin contact may cause severe burns.